Last Updated on 16 January 2026 by Cycloscope

 Xinaliq or Khinalug, The Highest Village in Europe – Azerbaijan

-Khinalug, spelled Xinaliq in the Azeri language, is the real marvel of Azerbaijan.
-A remote and ancestral village set above the clouds at 2350msl, among the bare peaks of northern Caucasus.
+Khinalug, spelled Xinaliq in Azeri, is the real marvel of Azerbaijan.
+A remote and ancestral village set above the clouds at 2350msl, among the bare peaks of the northern Caucasus.

 Xinaliq’s origins go back to the Caucasian Albanian period, some 2000 years ago, and even before that, this is indeed one of the oldest continuously inhabited places in the world, with a history spanning over 5,000 years.

-Just like Mestia in Georgia, this village was practically impregnable, and while invader after invader wreaked havoc in the valleys and desert below, this place was kept safe by its remoteness.
+Just as Mestia in Georgia was practically impregnable, this village was kept safe by its remoteness, while invader after invader wreaked havoc in the valleys and desert below.

 Check Also